-- 1. Mechanical units located on the ground shall be located in the rear or side yard and may encroach as permitted in Table 6.40.
+1. Mechanical units located on the ground shall be located in the rear or side yard and may encroach as permitted in this ordinance.
 When attached to a building, the mechanical equipment shall be architecturally integrated or appropriately screened by shrubbery or fencing so as not to be visible from neighboring property.
-Screening shall comply with the requirements of Section 10.80. - 2.
-If located on the roof of a building or in a location that cannot otherwise be screened, the equipment shall be enclosed or designed in a manner that is architecturally integrated with the building where it is located.
+Screening shall comply with the requirements of this ordinance.

-3. Mechanical units shall not be placed within any easement.
+- 2. If located on the roof of a building or in a location that cannot otherwise be screened, the equipment shall be enclosed or designed in a manner that is architecturally integrated with the building where it is located. - 3.
+Mechanical units shall not be placed within any easement.